 I recently attended a virtual conference on CMMC, an upcoming security mandate for defense supply chain organizations.
-There were a lot of great sessions, but one that really stood out was presented by Scott Goodwin, Manager – Cybersecurity and Privacy Advisory at DGC.
-A lot of the information Scott covered wasn’t brand new per se but it had a really great theme of “Compliance Focused” vs “Security Focused.”
-Or taken another way, are your security practices “good enough to pass an audit” vs. “best practice and truly driven to be more secure.”
+There were a lot of great sessions, but one that stood out was presented by Scott Goodwin, Manager – Cybersecurity and Privacy Advisory at DGC.
+A lot of the information Scott covered wasn’t brand new per se, but it had a great theme of “Compliance Focused” vs “Security Focused.”
+Or, taken another way, are your security practices “good enough to pass an audit” vs. “best practice and truly driven to be more secure.”

 If you are dealing with CMMC, DISP, ITAR, SOX, HIPAA, GDPR or any other regulation that requires enhanced security, or even if you are trying to use these types of regulations as a guide to increasing general security and compliance, you need to consider is your ultimate goal achieving “good enough” or “truly focused” security?

 Before we go any further, let’s look at the purpose of these two important practices: